 American Bulldogs are bigger versions of English Bulldogs and are strong, loyal and require a lot of exercise.
 However, certain joint conditions could get in the way of their physical activities.
 Keep reading to learn about your pet's — or future pet's — possible health.

-American Bulldogs are usually tall, well-muscled and have a short, smooth coat (that can be tan, brown, black, brindle or have red markings), Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, explains.
+American Bulldogs are usually tall, well-muscled and have a short, smooth coat (that can be tan, brown, black, brindle or have red markings), Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, explains.
 This breed is related to English Bulldogs, but they’re a bigger version.

 Because of their similar characteristics, American Bulldogs are categorized under the Pitbull family, which includes American Bullys, American Pitbull Terriers, American Staffordshire Terriers and Staffordshire Bull Terriers.